istepka/preprocessing-unet-segm/README.md

 ### Based on the ISIC 2018 challenge which goal was to create automated predictions of lesion segmentation boundaries within dermoscopic images.
 ![img](src/overview_readme.png)
 ***
+## Research report
+This is my research report on the impact that different preprocessing techniques have on the model's final performence.
+Written in PL. [document](src/Segmentacja - badanie skuteczności wybranych metod wstępnego przetwarzania obrazu.pdf)

 ## Image segmentation
 Segmentation is performed using U-Net Convolutional Neural Network.